2025 EARLY BIRD SALE NOW ON!

 4-5hrs · 13km · 270m up · 175m down

-Today’s hike ends at a community owned eco-lodge – your final base for the trip.
-Perched above the alluring Mtentu River estuary, it’s a short stroll down to the beach, for a refreshing frolick in the waves or a gentler dip in the warm waters of the estuary.
+After breakfast, bid farewell to your homestay hosts and hike back to the beach then on towards Mtentu, passing through the red sand dunes.
+Your guide will offer insight into the cultural and archaeological significance of these dunes, with human occupation dating back to the last ice age.
+Today’s hike ends at a community-owned ecolodge – your final base for the trip.
+Perched above the alluring Mtentu River estuary, it’s a short stroll down to the beach where you can dip in the waves or wade into the warm waters of the estuary.

 Day 9